hochanjie/University-Assignments/Masters/2021/COMP90018/README.md

 ## 📝 Contents

 - `assignment1/` – Research project on Instant Apps
-- `assignment2/` – Designed and built an Android app that utilises multiple sensors on your Android device on Java
+- `assignment2/` – Designed and built an Android app that utilises multiple sensors on your Android device in Java

 ## 💡 Topics Covered In Subject